ReinnFall/CS260-Project/README.md

 ### Startup HTML

 ## HTML Pages
+I currently have 3 html pages: a home page that asks for a login and to choose a Pokemon, a Ratings page that will include ratings for each Pokemon in Pokemon Go, and a Show-Off page that will allow users to share their recent catches.

 ## HTML Tags
+My HTML files include the necessary tags.
 ## Links
+My naviagtion links are at the top of each of my HTML files.
 ## Application Textual Content

 ## Placeholder for 3rd party Service Calls